taishi-i/awesome-japanese-nlp-resources/README.md

  * [daaja](https://github.com/kajyuuen/daaja) - This repository has implementations of data augmentation for NLP for Japanese.
  * [accel-brain-code](https://github.com/accel-brain/accel-brain-code) - The purpose of this repository is to make prototypes as case study in the context of proof of concept(PoC) and research and development(R&D) that I have written in my website.
 The main research topics are Auto-Encoders in relation to the representation learning, the statistical machine learning for energy-based models, adversarial generation net…
  * [JGLUE](https://github.com/yahoojapan/JGLUE) - JGLUE: Japanese General Language Understanding Evaluation
+ * [kyoto-reader](https://github.com/ku-nlp/kyoto-reader) - A processor for KyotoCorpus, KWDLC, and AnnotatedFKCCorpus

 |Name|downloads/week|total downloads|stars|
 -|-|-|-